World Central Kitchen charity halts Gaza operations after apparent Israeli strike kills 7 workers

 Poland’s Foreign Ministry posted “sincerest words of sympathy” to the family of a volunteer who had offered assistance to Palestinians in the Gaza Strip, without saying how he was killed.
 The Foreign Ministry said it is requesting an explanation from Israel.

-Britain’s Foreign Office said it was aware of reports of the death of a British national in Gaza and was "urgently seeking further information.”

-The war began when Hamas-led militants stormed into southern Israel on Oct.
-7, killing some 1,200 people and abducting around 250 hostages.
-Israel responded with one of the deadliest and most destructive offensives in recent history.
+The mayor of Przemysl, Wojciech Bakun, named the victim on Facebook as Damian Soból and said he was from the city in southeastern Poland.

-At least 32,845 Palestinians have been killed, around two-thirds of them women and children, according to Gaza's Health Ministry, which does not distinguish between civilians and combatants in its count.
-Israel blames the civilian toll on Palestinian militants because they fight in dense residential areas.
+At least 32,916 Palestinians have been killed in the war, around two-thirds of them women and children, according to Gaza's Health Ministry, which does not distinguish between civilians and combatants in its count.
+Israel blames the civilian toll on Palestinian militants because they fight in dense residential areas but the army rarely comments on individual strikes.

+Two other apparent Israeli strikes late Monday killed at least 12 Palestinians, including five children, in Rafah, where Israel has vowed to expand its ground operation despite the presence of some 1.4 million Palestinians, most of whom have sought refuge from fighting elsewhere.

+One of the strikes hit a family home, and a father and his three children, ages 7, 13 and 19, were among those killed, according to hospital records.
+Another hit a gathering near a mosque, killing at least six people, including three children.

 Aid groups have repeatedly called for a humanitarian cease-fire, saying it's the only way to reach people in need.
-The United States, Qatar and Egypt have spent months trying to broker another cease-fire and hostage release but the indirect talks between Israel and Hamas remain bogged down.
+The United States, Qatar and Egypt have spent months trying to broker such a pause and a hostage release but the indirect talks between Israel and Hamas remain bogged down.

 Hamas is believed to be holding some 100 hostages and the remains of 30 others after freeing most of the rest during a cease-fire in November in exchange for the release of Palestinians imprisoned by Israel.